 The course is completely free and available on-demand; all you need to do to access it is create a free account on leanpub.com and check out the Introduction to Terra course.

-We are actively working on developing additional courses that will cover progressively more advanced topics, so stay tuned for updates.
+UPDATE (Apr 2022): We have released several additional courses and will continue to develop more courses to cover progressively more advanced topics, so stay tuned for updates.
+You can find all our courses at https://leanpub.com/universities/terra.

 3 — Plenty of useful videos on Terra’s YouTube channel